Information flow in parameterized quantum circuits: Simulation and Results

 \subsection{VQC - Binary classification}

-We use the VQC framework presented in Section \ref{vqc_intro} for the $n$-bit parity classification problem.
-The corresponding dataset of such a system consists of $2^n$ distinct binary vectors, where each label indicates whether the sum of the $n$ components of the binary vector is odd or even.
+To investigate the use of our framework for a different use-case with a significantly different cost function, we apply it to the VQC framework presented in Section \ref{vqc_intro} for the $n$-bit parity classification problem.
+The corresponding dataset of such a system consists of $2^n$ distinct binary vectors with corresponding labels, where each label indicates whether the sum of the $n$ components of the binary vector is odd or even.
 The Boolean $n$-bit parity function to be modeled is

 with the property that $f(x)=1$ if the number of ones in the vector $x\in \{0,1\}^{n}$ is odd.
-Binary classification is an interesting choice for this study because there is only one readout qubit, making the problem well-suited for our optimization method.
+Binary classification is an interesting choice for this study because there is only one readout qubit, making the problem potentially well-suited for our optimization method.

 Simulations were performed on the 4-qubit parity problem using the ansatz shown in Fig.~\ref{fig:vqc_1l_ansatz} with $2,3,$ and $4$ layers.
 Again, optimization is performed using the algorithm presented in Algorithm~\ref{al:stoc_op} and Nesterov momentum with a fixed learning rate of 0.1.
 We selected the Nesterov optimizer for comparison, as using Adam failed to improve the model accuracies.
 The simulation results are shown in Fig.~\ref{fig:vqc_results}.
 We focus on the first 50 training epochs of optimization for all cases and plot the average of 5 instances with random initialization of the gate parameters to collect statistics for comparison.